The Mountain Graveyard

 And the soft winds breathe with a whispering sigh

-From the skirt of the lofty woodland nigh.
+From the skirt of the lofty woodland, nigh.

 There the cheerful sound of the streamlet rings

-As it leaps away from the place of springs;
+As it flows from the springs;

-The strawberry blossoms in May dew there,
+The strawberry blossoms in May’s dew there,

 And ripens its fruit in the summer air;